two-uwl/getting_and_cleaning_data_course_project/CodeBook.md

 Description of the experiment, from the documentation included with the original dataset:

-ÒThe experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+"The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
-The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test dataÉ
+The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data"
 For each record it is provided:
 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.
 - A 561-feature vector with time and frequency domain variables.
 - Its activity label.
-- An identifier of the subject who carried out the experiment.Ó
+- An identifier of the subject who carried out the experiment.ï¿½

 The R script prepares a tidy dataset that includes the values of the 79 mean and standard deviation measures from the original 561-feature dataset, averaged for each subject and activity.
 #The steps included in the script for data processing include: